My Great Predecessors Part 5 by Garry Kasparov

-In this book, a must for all serious chessplayers, Kasparov analyses deeply Karpovs greatest games and assesses the legacy of this great Russian genius.
-Also under the microscope are the games of Viktor Korchnoi, who was at his peak during this period and twice challenged Karpov for his world title.
+In this book, a must for all serious chessplayers, Kasparov analyses deeply the greatest games of both Korchnoi and Karpov, and assesses the legacy of these great chess geniuses.

 Payment & Security